 The National Party is New Zealand’s most successful political party.
-By 2011 it had been in office for more years than any other party.
+By 2020 it had been in government for 47 years, more than any other party.

 At the inaugural 1936 conference there was a long debate about what to call the new party.
 Gordon Coates suggested the Unionist Party.
-Many thought the name ‘National’ had been discredited by the failure of the National Political Federation to win the 1935 election.
-But the Unionist tag was defeated.
-A new motion from Mrs J. Aston of Wellington suggesting the name ‘The New Zealand National Party’ was unanimously adopted instead.
+Many thought the name ‘National’ had been discredited by the failure of the National Political Federation in the 1935 election.
+But the Unionist tag was defeated, and a motion from Mrs J. Aston of Wellington suggesting the name ‘The New Zealand National Party’ was unanimously adopted instead.

 The National Party was formed in May 1936 through the fusion of the two main conservative parties of the time, Reform and United.

 Reform, backed by farmers and business, was the senior partner.
 Set up in 1905, it had governed from 1912 to 1928.
 United was a remnant of the Liberal Party, which had governed from 1891 to 1912.
 After two changes of name and several changes of leader and policy platform, United formed a minority government in 1928, initially with support from Labour but, as the 1930s economic depression deepened, increasingly from Reform.
 From September 1931 United governed in coalition with Reform.

 In 1935 the two parties campaigned together as the National Political Federation.
 Labour won in a landslide, and the federation gained only 19 of Parliament's 80 seats (32.9% of the vote).
 The right-wing splinter Democratic Party received 7.8% of the vote.